chulminy/AE_ENVE_GEOE_121/doc/Q1_Feedback_Answer.md

 ## Advice to the Students
 * Please read the course syllabus and quiz instruction carefully.
 Please read them before taking the quiz.
-* **The quiz problems are designed on the assumption that you complete homework and tutorial problems.**
+* **Remember that the quiz problems are designed on the assumption that you complete homework and tutorial problems.**
 * You must read all announcements in LEARN.
 This is the only way we can communicate in an online environment.
 If they are unclear, please ask us!
 * To get prepared for the quizzes, you are able to solve all tutorial and homework assignments following [the study guideline](https://github.com/chulminy/AE_ENVE_GEOE_121#tutorial).

 ## Comments & Answers
 ### Major comment: lack of time or too difficult
-**CY:** More than half of the feedbacks is related to lack of time.
+**CY:** More than half of the feedback is related to lack of time.
 Unfortunately, as mentioned in the beginning, we are not considering reducing the difficulty or more time to solve the questions in the following quizzes at this time.
 If the quiz hours increase, this means that the problems are more difficult. **This is because the average score for the quiz should be below 70.** However, the problems in the following quizzes are designed so that the students can spend more time on writing the scripts rather than understanding the questions and give one more submission trial.
 We will try to shorten the problems and make them clearer or reuse the description from homework or tutorial problems so that the students do not waste their time understanding the questions.

 The problems are designed based on homework or tutorial problems.
 If you study them following the [study guideline](https://github.com/chulminy/AE_ENVE_GEOE_121#tutorial), I'm sure that you can solve them within the time limit.
+If you haven't done them before quizzes, you spend extra time to understand the problem description.

 However, unfortunately, only very few students asked questions through LEARN and less than 40% of students can receive a participation point for this month as of today.
 I'm looking at your tutorial progress and only 20% of students tried to solve them.
 It is very important that you work through your tutorial problems as they will be helpful for the quizzes and your understanding of the course material.
 Please remember the full solutions of all the tutorial problems are posted [here](https://github.com/chulminy/AE_ENVE_GEOE_121/tree/master/tutorial)

 ![](img/tutorial_progress.PNG)